firebase/firebase-ios-sdk/docs/firebase_in_libraries.md

-# Using Firebase from a Framework or a library
+# Using Firebase from a framework or a library

 Currently all source code and binary Firebase SDKs are compiled as static frameworks.
 Most of the time you’ll link these frameworks directly to your app targets, but in some cases